TimJohns/nodejs-checkphish/README.md

   console.log(JSON.stringify({scanResponse}, null, 2));
 }

-// This will almost always how PENDING - see the checkphish-cli for a more functional example scan();
+// This will almost always show PENDING - see the checkphish-cli for a more functional example scan();
 ```